 The MMR vaccine (measles, mumps, and rubella), the DTaP vaccine (diphtheria, tetanus, and pertussis) for young children and the Tdap vaccine (tetanus, diphtheria and pertussis) for adolescents and adults each protect against three diseases, but aren’t called combination vaccines in the U.S. This is because you cannot get separate vaccines for all of the diseases that MMR, DTaP, and Tdap protect against.

-As with individual vaccines, before a combination vaccine is approved and recommended for use in the U.S., it goes through rigorous testing to make sure it is safe and effective with the rest of the recommended immunization schedule.
+As with individual vaccines, before a combination vaccine is approved and recommended for use in the U.S., it goes through rigorous testing to make sure it is safe and effective when given with the rest of the recommended immunization schedule.
 And just like for individual vaccines, safety systems are in place after the combination vaccines are recommended to the public to watch for even very rare side effects.

 Getting combination vaccines has been shown to cause less stress on babies.